Graded String Diagrams for Imprecise Probability and Causal Intervention: Introduction

-\textbf{Synopsis.} In \cref{sec:background}, we recall the necessary background on monoidal theories and actegories. \cref{sec:gradedtheories} contains the main definitions of this work.
-We introduce here graded SMCs, graded monoidal theories, and their string diagrammatic syntax.
-We also describe the construction of a syntactic graded prop generated by a graded monoidal theory, thereby providing a sound and complete list of equational laws to reason with terms of such theories.
-In \cref{sec:modularcompleteness}, we show how to combine two monoidal theories into a graded monoidal theories through the graded Para construction.
-In \cref{sec:application}, we define the graded category $\BImP$ and we apply the result of \cref{sec:modularcompleteness} to obtain a presentation.
-Finally, in \cref{sec:impprog}, we obtain a graphical interpretation of a programming language with nondeterministic and probabilistic constructs, illustrating our approach with two concrete examples.
-The appendix contains complete proofs of our results.
+\textbf{Synopsis.} In \cref{sec:background}, we recall the necessary background on "monoidal theories" and "actegories". \cref{sec:gradedtheories} contains the main definitions of this work.
+We introduce here "graded SMCs", "graded monoidal theories", and their string diagrammatic syntax.
+We also describe the construction of a syntactic "graded prop" generated by a "graded monoidal theory", thereby providing a sound and complete list of equational laws to reason with terms of such theories.
+In \cref{sec:modularcompleteness}, we show how to combine two "monoidal theories" into a "graded monoidal theories" through the graded "para construction".
+In \cref{sec:application}, we define the "graded category" $\BImP$ and we apply the result of \cref{sec:modularcompleteness} to obtain a presentation.
+In \cref{sec:impprog}, we obtain a graphical interpretation of a programming language with nondeterministic and probabilistic constructs, illustrating our approach with two concrete examples.
+Finally, in \cref{sec:interventions}, we define a theory of graded string diagrams which are interpreted as stochastic processes with annotated points of intervention.

+\textbf{Comparison with conference version.} This paper is an extended version of our work published in~\cite{Sarkis2025}.
+It includes the missing proofs as well as an entirely new section on causal interventions via grading (\cref{sec:interventions}).
+We also generalised our main results from single-sorted "props" to coloured (or multisorted) ones, adjusting the preliminaries and definitions accordingly.
+Another addition is \cref{appendix:computing}, where we describe simple methods to compute with morphisms inside $\BImP$.